SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 16 August, 2026 at 23:37:35
+# Last Refreshed - 17 August, 2026 at 23:39:11
 The Latest Activity was a Ride -

-<b>⛅ Saturday Afternoon with T's newly bled squeaky brakes</b>
+<b>⛅ Monday with the Trek (before T gets new bike)</b>

-which happened on 15 August, 2026 at 10:49:40
+which happened on 17 August, 2026 at 15:27:55

-Which is 0 years, 0 months, 1 days, 12 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19753252887
+You can see it here https://www.strava.com/activities/19781967722

 ## Number of Rides
 How many rides have I done each year?